chabulhwi/lean-notes/docs/en/CYSEM.md

 ## Act On the Protection of Children and Youth Against Sex Offenses

-### Article 1 (Purpose)

-The purpose of this Act is to prescribe special cases concerning punishment for committing sex offenses against children or youth and the procedures therefor, prepare procedures for relieving and assisting victimized children and youth, and systematically manage sex offenders against children or youth, thereby protecting them against sexual abuse and assisting them to become sound members of society.
+The current South Korean Act On the Protection of Children and Youth Against Sex Offenses (아동·청소년의 성보호에 관한 법률) defines **child or youth sexual exploitation materials (CYSEM)** as follows:

-### Article 2 (Definitions)

-The terms used in this Act are defined as follows: \<Amended on Dec.
-18, 2012;
+> Article 2 (Definitions) The terms used in this Act are defined as follows:
-Jan.
+> \<Amended on Dec.
+18, 2012; Jan.
 28, 2014; Jan.
 16, 2018; May 19, 2020; Jun.
-2, 2020; Mar.
+> 2, 2020; Mar.
 23, 2021; Mar.
 26, 2024; Oct.
 16, 2024\>

-#### Children or youth (Subparagraph 1)
+>

-The term "children or youth" means persons under 19 years of age;
+> 1. The term "children or youth" means persons under 19 years of age;
+> …

-#### Child or youth sexual exploitation materials (Subparagraph 4)
+> 5. The term "child or youth sexual exploitation materials" means depiction of

-The term "child or youth sexual exploitation materials" means depiction of children or youth, or persons or representations that can be obviously perceived as children or youth, doing any act defined in any item of subparagraph 4 or engaging in any other sexual act, in the form of a film, video, game software, or picture, image, etc. displayed on computers, or other communications media;
+>    children or youth, or persons or representations that can be obviously
+>    perceived as children or youth, doing any act defined in any item of
+>    subparagraph 4 or engaging in any other sexual act, in the form of a film,
+>    video, game software, or picture, image, etc. displayed on computers, or
+>    other communications media;

 #### Items of subparagraph 4

-(a) Sexual intercourse;
+\(a\) Sexual intercourse; \
-(b) Pseudo-sexual intercourse using part of the body, such as the mouth and
+\(b\) Pseudo-sexual intercourse using part of the body, such as the mouth and
-    anus, or implements;
+      anus, or implements; \
-(c) Contacting or exposing all or part of the body, which causes sexual
+\(c\) Contacting or exposing all or part of the body, which causes sexual
-    humiliation or repugnance of ordinary people;
+      humiliation or repugnance of ordinary people; \
-(d) Masturbation;
+\(d\) Masturbation;

 ## Redefining CYSEM